The special linear version of the projective bundle theorem: Special linear projective bundle theorem.

 \end{proof}

-\begin{definition} Let $\Tc$ be a special linear bundle over a smooth variety $X$.
-We define the \textit{relative special linear Grassmann variety} $SGr(k,\Tc)$ in an obvious way.
-This variety is a $SGr(k,\rank \Tc)$-bundle over $X$.
+\begin{definition} Let $\Tc$ be a rank $n$ special linear bundle over a smooth variety $X$.
+We define the \textit{relative special linear Grassmann variety} $SGr(k,\Tc)$ twisting $SGr_X(k,n)$ with the cocycle $\gamma\in H^1(X,SL_n)$ given by $\Tc$.
+This variety is an $SGr(k,n)$-bundle over $X$.
 Similarly to the above, we denote by $\Tc_1$ and $\Tc_2$ the tautological special linear bundles over $SGr(k,\Tc)$. \end{definition}

 \begin{theorem} Let $\Tc$ be a special linear bundle over a smooth variety $X$. \begin{enumerate} \item If $\rank \Tc=2n$ then there is an isomorphism

 with $e_1=e(\Tc_1)$, $e_2=e(\Tc_2)$. \item If $\rank \Tc=2n+1$ then there is an isomorphism